HL7/cql/input/pages/20-m-messages.md

-> Messages were introduced in CQL 2.0, and are trial-use {: .note-info}
+> Messages were introduced in CQL 2.0, and are trial-use.
+For a complete list of changes, see the [Change Log](changes.html).
+{: .note-info}

 Index of messages, warnings, or errors that can be raised as part of processing libraries of CQL.